We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Swapping for a new pillow doesn’t mean your neck pain will magically go away, though.
 Pillow preference is personal, and what works for one person might not work for you.
 So a bit of experimenting is to be expected.

-Additionally, not all neck pain is the fault of a bad pillow.
-If a new pillow doesn’t seem to help, be sure to talk with your doctor.
+Not all neck pain is the fault of a bad pillow.
+If a new pillow doesn’t seem to help, be sure to talk with a doctor.

-Some 2020 research suggests that memory and latex foams are the ideal materials to help prevent neck fatigue.
+Some 2020 research suggests that memory and latex foams are the best materials for helping prevent neck fatigue.

 But that doesn’t mean other types of pillows won’t work for you.
 You may want to try a few to see what feels most comfortable to you.